 Don’t worry about making your bread alcoholic, it won’t be!
 Any alcohol still remaining in the bread will be destroyed by the oven temperature when you bake your bread.

-The only difference is that you need larger volume of beer to contain the same yeast content like a teaspoon of concentrated dry bakers yeast.
+The only difference is that you would need larger volume of beer to contain the same yeast content like a teaspoon of concentrated dry bakers yeast, so it’s not really practical.

-The brewery was often next to the bread kitchen (oven) as the beer needed warm environment and apparently, somebody added a bit of beer mixture to the bread mixture (by mistake) and the bread grew a lot quicker than without it.
+In medieval times, the brewery was often located next to the bread kitchen with hot ovens as the beer needed warm environment to develop.
+The story goes, that somebody added (or probably knocked over…) a bit of beer mixture to the bread mixture, by mistake and after a while, they noticed that the bread was rising a lot quicker than usual.

 Start with 320 ml (or about 1 1/2 cup) of the beer and add more if the dough feels tight as you knead it.
 Wholemeal flour soaks up more water, so bear that in mind.